kudoas/notion-sns-poster/README.md

 ## Overview

-This project is a system that periodically checks article bookmarks saved in a Notion database and automatically posts unposted articles to SNS (e,g., BlueSky).
+This project is a system that periodically checks article bookmarks saved in a Notion database and automatically posts unposted articles to SNS (e,g., BlueSky, Twitter).

 It is built using Cloudflare Workers, Hono, and Bun, and it distinguishes between posted and unposted articles by managing a specific property (e.g., a "Posted" flag) in the Notion database.

-## Architecture
+## Design

-This system is designed as a serverless application leveraging Cloudflare Workers and integrates with external services like Notion and various SNS platforms.

-Here's a high-level overview of the architecture:

-1.  **Notion Database:** Acts as the central data source for article bookmarks.
-It stores article information (title, URL) and a "Posted" flag to track publication status.
+1.  **Add Flag to Notion Database:** A flag property is added to the Notion database to indicate if an article has been posted.
+The default value is `false`.
-2.  **Cloudflare Scheduler:** A time-based trigger configured to run the Cloudflare Worker at regular intervals (e.g., every minute).
+2.  **Cloudflare Scheduler:** Cloudflare Scheduler is configured to trigger the Worker periodically (e.g., every minute).
-3.  **Cloudflare Worker:**
-    *   The core processing unit.
-    *   Triggered by the Cloudflare Scheduler.
-    *   Uses the `@notionhq/client` to query the Notion database for articles where the "Posted" flag is `false`.
+3.  **Worker Execution:** The scheduled Worker uses the Notion API to search for and retrieve articles from the database where the "Posted" flag is `false`.
-    *   Iterates through the retrieved unposted articles.
-    *   For each article, it uses an `SnsPoster` implementation (currently `BlueskyPoster` using `@atproto/api`) to post the article to the target SNS.
+4.  **Post to SNS:** Using the retrieved article data (title, URL, etc.), the article is posted using the configured SNS API.
+For future extensibility, the SNS integration is abstracted using an interface (`SnsPoster`).
+The current implementation supports Bluesky and X (Twitter).
-    *   Upon successful posting, it updates the corresponding article's "Posted" flag to `true` in the Notion database using the Notion API.
+5.  **Update Flag:** If the post is successful, the "Posted" flag for the corresponding article in the Notion database is updated to `true` using the Notion API.
-    *   Includes basic error handling to prevent reprocessing failed posts immediately.
-4.  **SNS APIs (e.g., Bluesky AT Protocol API):** External APIs used by the `SnsPoster` implementations to publish content to specific social networking services.
+6.  **Error Handling:** If an error occurs during posting or API calls, the flag for that article is not updated, allowing it to be retried during the next execution.

 ## Requirements